 Elevation: 11,865 ft

-East Face MegaDihedral (III, 5.8) Route.
+East Face MegaDihedral (III, 5.8) Route

-Pat McGrane and Nick Brown did this route on October 7, 2012.
-It is in the middle of the east face of DBE above Washington Lake.
+This route is in the middle of the East Face of Devils Bedstead East above Washington Lake.
 The route starts at the lowest point of the face on a perfect granite slab.
-It quickly becomes vertical for two 5.8 pitches to a large scree covered ledge (with evidence of goats).
-Traverse 2nd class about 200 feet to the right and scramble as high into a huge scary looking dihedral.
+It quickly becomes vertical for two 5.8 pitches to a large scree-covered ledge (with evidence of goats).
+Traverse Class 2 terrain about 200 feet to the right and scramble as high into a huge scary-looking dihedral.
 This is the MegaDihedral.
 Start belaying again.
 The climbing is easier than it looks from below.
 Two 5.7 pitches lead to a platform with no anchors.
-From there it is two low 5th class pitches to the ridge.
-Protection is not abundant on the last 4 leads.
+From there, it is two low Class 5 pitches to the ridge.
+Protection is not abundant on the last four leads.
 From the ridge, scramble to the top in about 10 minutes.